|Product Name||Audio Technica AT-LP60 USB Turntable|

 But this is not necessarily a drawback… The turntable comes out already factory calibrated with a tracking force of about 3g, this means more protection for your records and you won’t need to fiddle around with all kinds of settings.

 The tonearm is also fully automatic.
 When you hit start the tonearm will automatically move to the beginning of the record.
 This is great if you’re like me – a klutz – since there’s no risk of accidentally scratching your vinyl.

-This turntable is comes with a cartridge and Audio Techinica ATN3600L stylus already mounted and also includes a replacement stylus.
+This turntable comes with a cartridge and Audio Techinica ATN3600L stylus already mounted.
 The stylus is quite descent and with a good set of speakers will give you a more than excellent listening experience.